fbpx

 How Do You Engage a Geographically Dispersed Workforce?

-Dispersed and distributed workforces are inherently different from traditional in-office teams.
-Because of this, communications with these dispersed employees often requires the use of different, more digital tools.
+Dispersed and distributed workforces are inherently different from traditional in-office teams, and even fully remote teams.
+Because of this, communications with these dispersed employees often requires the use of different, more digital tools and a unique distributed workforce strategy.

-To engage a geographically dispersed workforce, you have to analyze the channels you’re using, find what is working, and lean on that to best reach your people where they prefer to be found.
+To engage a geographically distributed team, you have to analyze the channels you’re using, find what is working, and lean on that to best reach your people where they prefer to be found.

 Any type of organization can start forming new engagement strategies for a remote, distributed workforce using a few tools and processes.
 Persona mapping, for example, is an excellent exercise to truly understand each individual’s day-to-day work life.